IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 .. _shrink: https://hackage.haskell.org/package/QuickCheck-2.14.2/docs/Test-QuickCheck.html#v:shrink

-In this case, as in most others, we can just reuse the existing shrinking for those parts of an :hsobj:`Plutus.Contract.Test.ContractModel.Action` that make sense to shrink.
+In this case, as in most others, we can just reuse the existing shrinking for those parts of an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` that make sense to shrink.
 There is no sensible way to shrink a wallet, really, so we just shrink the amount in a payment.